ShamimHossain1/Assignment-9-Career-Hub/readme.md

 *Home Page :

 In home page the nav is form tailwind component flowbite.
 The job category list section is made by custom json.
-In Featured jobs section you can find 4 jobs and also can see a showmore button .
+In Featured jobs section you can find 4 jobs and also can see a show more button .
 By clicking that button you can see  more jobs which come from json data.
 Each job section has a details button.
 By clicking that button a new page will apper which will show all the details of that job.
 I use useLocation() hook to pass data of each job to the details page.
 In this page there is a Apply button.
 If you click that button a message will appear that application done.
 If you click that button multiple time another message will appear because i use condition in this section.

 *Statistics page: